Samsung heir arrested in corruption probe

 “It is acknowledged that it is necessary to arrest (Lee Jae-Yong) in light of a newly added criminal charge and new evidence,” a court spokesman said in a statement.

-Lee Jae-Yong, Samsung Electronics vice chairman, is accused of paying nearly $40 million in bribes to Park’s secret confidante to secure policy favours.
+Samsung offered a measured response following the arrest as the company’s shares took a hit, dipping by around 1.5 percent in morning trade.

+“We will do our best to ensure that the truth is revealed in future court proceedings,” the company said in a statement.

-He was already being held at a detention centre after appearing in court Thursday as judges deliberated whether to issue an arrest warrant.
+Lee was already being held at a detention center after appearing in court Thursday as judges deliberated whether to issue an arrest warrant.
+He will remain in custody as he awaits a trial likely to begin within a few months.

 Lee, the son of the Samsung group boss Lee Kun-Hee, has been quizzed several times over his alleged role in the scandal that has rocked the nation.